alirezafour/alirezafour.github.io/CV.md

  - ThirdPerson Shooter Game — Small Video Game
   simple third person shooter game with ai, written with c++ / unreal
  - ThridPerson Sword Game - unfinished personal project
   new started project for my fantasy test of sword game, so far I finished multi-thread layer base animation system with help of lyra project added simple sword attack with Gameplay Ability System.
+ - Auto Battler - auto battler game
+  a game like Riot TFT which you put your units on the board and AI do the rest. it implemented with C++/UE5 with help of Gameplay ability system to provide attack/ability/buff/debuff and etc.

  ### EDUCATION
    - #### Bachlor in Computer software engineering
 Islamic Azad University of Najafabad, Iran— Bachelor